 We always do A-B listening tests between the components that we already know, and the new one we’re testing.
 Then you make incremental improvements from there.
 With the 2192, we started with an A-B comparison between that and what became the B280C.
 So you tirelessly do comparisons with every instrument, from kicks, snare and hi-hats to bass and guitar.
 You do that for weeks, months or years until you find something better than your initial component.
 And also, the ultimate criteria is whatever new component you put in the circuit versus not having that component there at all.
 That’s the ultimate test.

 I don’t think we maxed out, but no matter what tools you use, you have to learn how to use them in conjunction with other tools.
 For example, can you record to a Mothership from a mic and pre-amp without using any EQ and compression?
 No. Those are necessary tools.
-Even with tape, you’re limited by the different tape formulations, speed of the tape, etc. With 15 ips, you´ll get better low-end, with 30 ips you’ll get better high-end, so either way you end up compensating with other gear.
+Even with tape, you’re limited by the different tape formulations, speed of the tape, etc. With 15 ips, you´ll get better low-end, and with 30 ips you’ll get better high-end.
+So either way you end up compensating with other gear.
 So I’m constantly going to refine our products, but the imperfections in the tools make them special anyway.
 The reason why great music of the past sounds great is the imperfections and tonality of the gear, whether it’s The Beatles or Jimi Hendrix, or even today with someone like Jack White.
 They work along with the flaws of the gear.

 Do you know if Burl products are used on Jack White’s music?